joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ### Setup Azure Resource Creation

-Now that we have a working WebJEA install, its time to setup the Azure Resource creation script we will use for this demo.
+Now that we have a working WebJEA install, it's time to set up the Azure Resource creation script we will use for this demo.

 Install-Module Az -Scope AllUsers